 - a.
-Convening ten meetings during the financial year. - b.
+Convening seven meetings during the financial year. - b.
 Providing fatwas, opinions and resolutions on matters presented to the ISSC in relation to the Bank's Activities. - c.
 Monitoring compliance of policies, procedures, accounting standards, product structures, contracts, documentation, business charters, and other documentation submitted by the Bank and its subsidiaries to the ISSC for approval.
-Note that the
+The committee has approved amendments integrated into some contracts and products in addition to

-- committee is still in the process of verifying the compliance of products and services in Al Hilal Islamic Bank in Kazakhstan with the Shari'ah standards. - d.
+- endorsing a plan to ensure that products and services in Al Hilal Islamic Bank in Kazakhstan are in compliance with the Shari'ah standards. - d.
 Ascertaining the level of compliance of allocation of expenditures and costs, and distribution of profits between holders of investment accounts and shareholders with parameters set by the ISSC. - e.
 Supervision through internal Shari'ah supervision department and internal Shari'ah Audit of the Bank's Activities including executed transactions, adopted procedures on the basis of samples selected from executed transactions, and reviewing reports submitted in this regard. - f.
-Providing direction to relevant parties of the Bank and its subsidiaries to rectify (where possible) findings cited in the reports submitted by internal Shari'ah supervision department and internal Shari'ah audit, and issuance of resolutions to set aside revenue derived from transactions in which non-compliance were identified to be disposed towards charitable purposes. - g.
+Providing direction to relevant parties of the Bank and its subsidiaries to rectify (where possible) findings cited in the reports submitted by internal Shari'ah supervision department and internal Shari'ah audit. - g.
 Approving remedial rectification and preventive measures related to identified errors to prevent their reoccurrence in the future. - h.
 Specifying the amount of Zakat due on each of the Bank's share. - i.
 Specifying the amount of Zakat due on the depositor's reserves. - j.
 Monitoring charity account sources and payments. - k.
-Communicating with the Board, and the senior management of the Bank concerning compliance of the Bank with Islamic Shari'ah.
+Communicating through the Internal Shariah Control Division and Internal Shariah Audit Division with the Board, and the senior management of the Bank concerning compliance of the Bank with Islamic Shari'ah.